 Considering Alternatives to Personal LLC Names

-Additionally, utilizing a separate brand name alongside the personal name allows for flexibility in marketing and expansion.
+- Most of my clients utilize a separate brand name alongside the personal name, since it allows for flexibility in marketing and expansion.

 FAQs